ethereum/eth-wiki/roadmap/istanbul.md

 - Prepare for April 2020 Hard Fork: None
 - Shelve indefinitely: 1829

 ### **Storage writing cluster**

 #### Key benefits:
-- 1283 allows multiple write operation within a single call frame, allowing re-entry locks and multi-sends.
+- 1283 allows multiple write operation within a single call frame, allowing re-entry locks and multi-sends which are important for synchronus cross-dapp interactions..

 #### Relevant EIPs:
 - [1283 Net gas metering for SSTORE without dirty maps](https://eips.ethereum.org/EIPS/eip-1283) (Wei Tang).
 Clients already have implementations.
 The spec has been reviewed by many people.
 Previously had a re-entrancy bug [caused by contracts assuming long term stability of gas costs](https://ethereum-magicians.org/t/immutables-invariants-and-upgradability/2440) which is now addressed with either **account versioning** or with 1706.
 There have been in-depth about choices of different net gas metering options (EIP-1087, EIP-1153, EIP-1283).
 - [1706 Disable SSTORE with gasleft lower than call stipend](https://eips.ethereum.org/EIPS/eip-1706) (Alex Forshtat, Yoav Weiss).
 1706 is a required for 1832 to be compatible with many existing contracts if no account versioning is implemented.

+#### Key concepts:
+- Net gas metering is a [desired](https://gitter.im/ethereum/AllCoreDevs?at=5cfa29c1cea8295279090c00) feature.
+This can be provided with 1283 in a timely fashion without depending on the State Rent EIPs, through the use of account versioning.
+- Net gas metering significantly reduces the gas cost for mutex and multi-step token transfers, which are necessary for synchronous cross dapp interactions.
+Benefits include improving [uniswap](https://gitter.im/ethereum/AllCoreDevs?at=5cfa77c8481ef4167be72d39).
+- Even if account versioning goes ahead and 1706 is not explicitly required, it is simple to implement and would avoid future issues with repricing as noted [here](https://gitter.im/ethereum/AllCoreDevs?at=5cfa2cb465392c3b60d43ba6).
+- If net gas metering ends up being implemented as part of the State Rent pathway in Istanbul, 1283 would be made redundant, but would [not cause](https://gitter.im/ethereum/AllCoreDevs?at=5cfa29c1cea8295279090c00) any issues as long as is implemented with account versioning.
+Given 1283 is strongly desired, implementing it even if metering is planned for State Rent seems preferred.

 #### Key decisions:
-- Whether to implement net gas metering directly on EVM or implement it once Alexey's state rend has been implemented
-- Are account versioning EIPs (likely 1702) happening, (most likely yes) see **account versioning** cluster?
-- In AllCoreDevs #61, there was a request for a 1283 to be replaced by new EIP which explains differences between [EIP 1087](https://eips.ethereum.org/EIPS/eip-1087) and [EIP 1283](https://eips.ethereum.org/EIPS/eip-1283).
-Is this still required?

-#### Key actions:
-- If gas metering on EVM (1283) desired, and account versioning happens then 1706 is not required
-- If gas metering on EVM (1283) desired and no account versioning happening in Istanbul, have people review the 1706 [implementation](paritytech/parity-ethereum#10191) (the original fix for 1283).
+- Are there any opposed to implementing 1706 even if not explicitly required by 1283 (that is, if account versioning goes ahead)?
+If no, people need to review the 1706 [implementation](paritytech/parity-ethereum#10191) (the original fix for 1283).
-- If gas metering to happen once Alexey's state rent goes ahead, plan for metering to happen in synchony with rate rent roadmap in an appropriate fork.
-(Neither 1283 nor 1087 go into Istanbul).

 #### Probable path forward
-- Prepare for Istanbul: 1283 (if metering happening directly on EVM)
+- Prepare for Istanbul: 1283, 1706
 - Prepare for April 2020 Hard Fork: None
-- Shelve indefinitely: 1706 (presuming account versioning goes ahead)
+- Shelve indefinitely: None

 ### **Account versioning cluster**